 Seward Park, Lower East Side

-This playground, last renovated in 2001, features three similar climbing structures that span more horizontally than vertically, and are made up of familiar platforms, fire polls, chain ladders, monkey bars, and slides.
+Seward Park, last renovated in 2001, features three similar climbing structures that span more horizontally than vertically, and are made up of familiar platforms, fire polls, chain ladders, monkey bars, and slides.
 The three structures are all painted in a cheery rainbow of colors that can be spotted from afar.
 The two structures for older kids are separated by a vast open space with summertime water sprays, and in a separate gated area there is a smaller and lower structure for little kids (with its own water feature).
 In a separate section of the park, there are baby swings, big-kid swings and a universal-access swing.

 The mid-height structure across the other side of the playground is also worth noting for its long maze of platforms and various monkey bars that make for a challenging game of chase.
 The littlest kids get a mini-version of all this with a very shallow ramp up to multiple platforms and a tiny slide.